Medications That Can Increase the Risk of Dementia: Anticholinergics

 One anticholinergic drug might not be harmful, but the side effects and doses can add up across different medications.

-That’s why it’s so important for a doctor to review all the medications that your older adult takes.
+That’s why it’s so essential for a doctor to review all the medications that your older adult takes.

-And if different drugs are being prescribed by different doctors, ask their primary physician to review the full medication list, including over-the-counter drugs and supplements.
+And if other doctors are prescribing different drugs, ask your primary physician to review the complete medication list, including over-the-counter medicines and supplements.

-This could also be a good opportunity for the doctor to safely discontinue drugs that are no longer needed.
+This could also be a good opportunity for the doctor to discontinue drugs that are no longer needed safely.

-Next Step Check the list of common anticholinergic medications
+Next Steps: Check the list of common anticholinergic medications

 Recommended for you: